dave/protod/README.md

+# Experimental!

+Still very early in development.
+This code is not expected to run now.

-# Protocol Buffer Deltas
+### Protocol Buffer Deltas

-Experimental!

 Go / Dart package to describe a change to a GeneratedMessage.